2023 Solar Incentives Guide for Boylston, MA - Tax Credits & Rebates

-- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce over a threshold (usually small) amount of electricity can qualify for SRECs or similar performance-based incentives.
-SRECs and the like are typically provided at the state level.
-When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if the solar system on your home produces more than a specified (usually small) amount of electricity.
+This category of incentives is typically handled at the state level.
+You can sell any SRECs you have to your utility company or other buyers, and the money you make is generally considered part of your taxable income.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
+An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a predetermined percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, speak with your local Boylston solar installation expert.
+Your local Boylston solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

 Some solar incentives may be provided by state and local governments.
 As with federal incentives, these can include tax credits, rebates and more.
 Incentives might be offered by your county or municipality, or by the state of Massachusetts.
 Some incentives might only be available for a limited time, while others are ongoing.